CGCooke/CGCooke.github.io/_posts/2015-1-25-256-Shades-Of-Grey.md

 >On February 22, 2000, after 11 days of measurements, the most comprehensive map ever created of the earth's topography was complete.

-An instrument called an [Interferometric synthetic aperture radar] (http://en.wikipedia.org/wiki/Interferometric_synthetic_aperture_radar) was carried aboard the space shuttle Endeavour.
+The space shuttle Endeavor had just completed the Shuttle Radar Topography Mission,using a instrument called an [Interferometric synthetic aperture radar] (http://en.wikipedia.org/wiki/Interferometric_synthetic_aperture_radar) to image the earth surface.
 The radar system consisted of a transmitter, and two receiving antennas, one of which was mounted on a 60 meter long antenna.
 By comparing the phase of the returning radar signal, a highly accurate terrain model was produced.

 The Digital Elevation Map (DEM) produced by this mission is in the public domain, and provides the measured terrain high at ~90 meter resolution.
 The mission mapped 99.98% of the area between 60 degrees North and 56 degrees South.